The Sound of Girls Aloud: The Greatest Hits: Release and content

 On 6 October 2006, Girls Aloud announced that they would release their first compilation album, following rumours that they would split after Chemistry (2005).
 A limited edition of The Sound of Girls Aloud was released in the United Kingdom on 23 October.
-The limited edition included a bonus disc with alternate edits of the group's previous singles "No Good Advice" and "Wake Me Up", and unreleased tracks, including a cover of "Sacred Trust", originally recorded by fellow Popstars: The Rivals contestants One True Voice.
+The limited edition included a bonus disc with alternate edits of the group's previous singles "No Good Advice" and "Wake Me Up", and unreleased tracks, including a cover of "Sacred Trust", originally released in 2001 by the Bee Gees and in 2002 by fellow Popstars: The Rivals contestants One True Voice.
 The bonus disc was also going to include a cover of Chris Isaak's "Wicked Game", however, the track did not make onto the final track listing.
 The recording later appeared as a bonus track on the 20th anniversary reissue of What Will the Neighbours Say?.

 The standard version of the compilation album was released the following week, on 30 October.
 The regular track listing includes three new tracks: "Something Kinda Ooooh", "Money" and a cover of Tommy James and the Shondells's 1967 single "I Think We're Alone Now".
 Originally, a cover of "What A Feeling" from the film Flashdance was included on the track list instead of "I Think We're Alone Now", but Girls Aloud contacted the record label three days before the album was manufactured to say they would rather record the Tommy James and the Shondells song.
 The group recorded the song the following morning and the album was mastered three days later.
 Apart from the new tracks, the album contains twelve of the group's previous singles, two of which reached number one in the UK: "Sound of the Underground" and "I'll Stand by You".

 According to Irish bandmate Nadine Coyle, the first draft of the artwork included only the Union Jack, but she demanded the addition of the flag of Ireland.
 However, the flag appears backwards on the cover, resembling the flag of the Ivory Coast.